-The Heart of America Patriot Foundation hosts a Speaker Series with the goal of raising awareness of the sacrifices of our armed forces.
+The Heart of America Patriot Foundation hosted a Speaker Series with the goal of raising awareness of the sacrifices of our armed forces.

-These Zoom events are moderated by our President, Captain Al Gorthy, USN, Retired.
-They feature members of our Armed Forces, both active duty and retired, who have fascinating stories and insights from their time in uniform.
+These Zoom events were moderated by our President, Captain Al Gorthy, USN, Retired.
+They featured members of our Armed Forces, both active duty and retired, who have fascinating stories and insights from their time in uniform.

 Mike Durant retired as a Chief Warrant Officer 4 from the US Army.
 He was a member of the 160th Special Operations Aviation Regiment, the Night Stalkers.
 On October 3, 1993, his Blackhawk was shot down over Mogadishu, Somalia.
 The crash and subsequent fight with Somalis resulted in the death of his three-man crew in addition to two Delta Force snipers inserted to protect them.
 Both snipers received the Medal of Honor posthumously, and Mike spent 11 days in captivity as a prisoner of war.
 The events of that day are chronicled in the book Blackhawk Down.
 He has received numerous awards, including two Distinguished Flying Crosses and a Bronze Star, and has published two books - In the Company of Heroes, and The Night Stalkers.

 Mike has graciously agreed to present without compensation.
 Therefore, all proceeds will go directly to fund HOAPF scholarships for dependents of deceased or 100% disabled veterans at colleges which have agreed to match our Foundation donations.